lsces/theme_colourstrap/icons/README.md

 #Font Awesome matching colour Icons

 Initially built from the gnome desktop icon set.
-WHY bootstrap could not have worked with the existing standard nameing scheme?
-But then they like to dictate their own standrds.
+WHY bootstrap could not have worked with the existing standard naming scheme?
+But then they like to dictate their own standards.